How to avoid contractual disputes with subcontractors

 by | Feb 23, 2024

-Even small construction projects can suffer setbacks and unforeseen issues resulting in delays, payment issues or client disputes.
+Disagreements, conflicts, and disputes aren’t uncommon in business, and the construction industry sees its fair share.
+Even small construction projects can suffer setbacks and unforeseen issues resulting in delays, payment issues, or client disputes.

 Having a written contract between contractors and subcontractors reduces misunderstandings around the scope of work, payment terms, and notice provisions.

-Are disputes within the construction industry common?
+Are contract disputes common within the construction industry?

-You may think you have a good relationship with your subcontractors, but these relationships can quickly go bad when a problem arises, especially if that problem involves money.
+You may think you have a good relationship with your clients and subcontractors, but these relationships can quickly go bad when a problem arises, especially if that problem involves money.
 You need to take reasonable steps to protect your business from avoidable disputes.

 Set reasonable construction project timelines